vkingw/himawari-bg/readme.md

 ## Addendum

-It turns out `himawari.js` was inspired by [this gist](https://gist.github.com/MichaelPote/92fa6e65eacf26219022) by [MichaelPote](https://github.com/MichaelPote) which basically does the exact same thing as `himawari-bg` except in a Windows Powershell environment.
+It turns out `himawari.js` was inspired by [this gist](https://gist.github.com/MichaelPote/92fa6e65eacf26219022) by [MichaelPote](https://github.com/MichaelPote) which basically does the exact same thing as `himawari-bg-mac` except in a Windows Powershell environment.
 So I unwittingly made something inspired by something that was inspired by something that does what I did.
 Internet! `¯\_(ツ)_/¯`

 ## Additional Resources